-The group in which I work at the Hutton Institute is presently named Agroecology.
-It has maintained its aims over several changes of departments and administrations.
+The Agroecology group at the Hutton Institute has maintained its aims since the late 1990s despite several changes of departments and administrations.
 It consists mainly of quantitative and experimental biologists with an interest in ecological processes and production ecosystems.
-Its self confessed primary aims are to record, observe and understand, rather than promote one particular form of land use over another.
-We work with interests in farming, conservation, industry and policy but do not represent one over another.
+Its primary aims are to record, observe and understand .. and then recommend, rather than promote one particular form of land use over another.
+The group works with interests in farming, conservation, industry and policy but does not represent one over another.

-Other funders include UK departments of the environment, now Defra and previously DoE, the European Union which has made career-saving contributions on several occasions, UK research councils when we could be associated with a university that fronted the research (but mostly we have been ineligible for funding from those sources) and recently, industrially partnered or led, sources such as LINK, Technology Strategy Board and Innovate UK.
+Other funders include UK departments of the environment, now Defra and previously DoE, the European Union which has made career-saving contributions on several occasions and industrially partnered sources such as LINK, Technology Strategy Board and Innovate-UK.
+UK research councils contributed in the 1990s and 2000s, but only when we could be associated with a university that fronted the research.
+As a Scottish institute, we have been mostly ineligible for funding from those sources in recent years.

 The site will concentrate on the topics in the header line, the content of which will appear in the right hand menu.
 It will be linked to the Living Field web site www.livingfield.co.uk which also deals with sustainable systems and environment but more from the angle of crops, cropping systems, historical change in the croplands, natural products, art, craft and community involvement.

-A few days before this web site was to go live, Jean Duncan , an artist who works with us on the Living Field project fortuitously gave me a proof of her etching ‘supermoon’ (right).
+A few days before this web site was to go live, Jean Duncan , an artist who worked with the Living Field project fortuitously gave me a proof of her etching ‘supermoon’ (right).
 And it is with her permission that supermoon is used as the emblem for this site.